-No employee of the Company or employee of related corporations has received five per cent or more of the total options available under this scheme.
+No employee of the Company or employee of related corporations has received 5% or more of the total options available under this scheme.

 There are no options granted to any of the Company's controlling shareholders or their associates as defined in the Listing Manual of the Singapore Exchange Securities Trading Limited.